 250 Water St., Warren

-This is a small park on Water Street in downtown Warren.
+This is a small park on Water Street in downtown Warren that recently went through a renovation.
 The major draw is the giant pirate ship that kids can climb onto and say, “Ahoy Matey!”
 There’s also a swinging gate and picnic tables.

 5. Peck Center Playground